My body belongs to me

 The play deals with the topic of sexual abuse of children.

-The two actors "Lilly and Peter" succeed in making excellent contact with the children.
+The two actors "Lena and Peter" succeed in making excellent contact with the children.

 The "body song" (see below), which is sung at the beginning and end of each performance and extended by one verse, also contributes to this.